Featured Artists

 Rita Ting-Hopper

-Rita started Chinese brush painting lessons in Hong Kong when she was 14 years old, and continued painting throughout her life.
-In college, she studied art history abroad in Heidelberg, Germany, and French in Paris, France.
+Rita grew up watching her grandfather, an accomplished landscape artist, paint in California.
+At 14 years old, she started Chinese brush painting lessons in Hong Kong and continued painting throughout her life.
+In college, she studied art history abroard in Heidelberg, Germany, and French in Paris, France.
 She pursued law and practiced as a litigator in Los Angeles and the Washington DC area for many years.
 She later joined the startup world including in-house counsel roles.